Choose your country and language:

 TThis grand institute of higher learning, resting on the Muckleneuk Ridge as you enter Pretoria, has a long heritage of service to the country.
 With over 300 000 students and 4000 teaching staff, UNISA is one of the largest universities in the world, and offers certificate, degree, diploma and doctoral level courses.

-TThe university boasts a colourful repertoire of alma maters such as Nelson Mandela; Archbishop Emeritus Desmond Tutu; Zimbabwe President, Robert Mugabe; anti-apartheid activist, Ahmed Kathrada; President Cyril Ramaphosa; Cabinet minister and former political prisoner, Tokyo Sexwale; and Walter Battiss, a South African abstract painter.
+TThe university boasts a colourful repertoire of alma maters such as Nelson Mandela; Archbishop Emeritus Desmond Tutu; former Zimbabwe President, Robert Mugabe; anti-apartheid activist, Ahmed Kathrada; President Cyril Ramaphosa; Cabinet minister and former political prisoner, Tokyo Sexwale; and Walter Battiss, a South African abstract painter.